RubenMalacarne/ur5_interaction_system/README.md

 - With Alexa:
   Use the intent to request picking up a cube, specifying its color.
 For example:
-  "Alexa, ask simulation to get the green cube."
+  `Alexa, prendi cubo verde.`

 - Via ROS2 CLI:
-  Send a goal to the /cr/execute_workflow action server.
+  Send a goal to the `/cr/execute_workflow` action server.
 Specify the desired object_label which must match one of the labels displayed in the GUI.
   ```bash
   ros2 action send_goal /cr/execute_workflow cr_interfaces/action/ExecuteWorkflow "{object_label: 'green_cube'}"
   ```